Avoid The Burden Of Living The American Dream

 Conclusion

-Parents, schools, social media and the constant barrage of advertisements tell us living the American Dream means acquiring more and more stuff to be successful.
+Parents, schools, social media, and the constant barrage of advertisements tell us that living the American Dream means acquiring more and more things to succeed.

-I believe we can keep the original idea of living the American Dream and keep our quality time with family, good friends keep our freedoms.
+I believe we can maintain the original idea of living the American Dream, keep quality time with family and good friends, and keep our freedoms.

-The simple reality is after we die all of our material possessions will just become someone else burden.
+The simple reality is that our material possessions will become someone else’s burden after death.
 Some people believe they will be passing along a legacy.

 Would that be a legacy of living a happy life or a legacy of acquiring more, being unhappy, having mental therapy, and having depression?

-There is nothing wrong with being successful and owning stuff but how much does it have to do with living the American Dream?
+There is nothing wrong with success and owning stuff, but how much does it relate to living the American Dream?

 Free 10-day getting started Training course.
 Learn to live a true American Dream with the portions of your life you enjoy most.